dhdtech/nlp-query-google-drive-docs/README.md

 ## Motivation

 The primary motivation behind this project is to illustrate the power of NLP in querying online documents.
 By leveraging the `transformers` library, users can extract valuable information from a collection of Google Drive documents, making it a versatile tool for various applications such as information retrieval, data analysis, and more.

+## Recorded Execution

+In order to provide a quick taste of the result, this is a recording showing the execution of the code against a Google Drive folder with 3 documents (all of them are provided here in the `/examples` folder)

+In this example, we are reading two Word documents with information about CERRADO and AMAZON biomes and one PDF book about the allegorical representation of elephants in literature.
+Then, making some queries that will retrieve the answer from the relevant documents and also the cosine similarity score between the query and the document.

 ### Key Features